rhysd/Shiba/docs/tips.md

 Simply type `C-c C-c` and you can preview your markdown file with shiba.

+## Shiba consumes CPU power

+In directories which contain so many files and directories, they cost CPU power because of so many targets to be watched.
+Please consider using [`ignore_path_pattern`](customization.md) to ignore such directories.

 -----------------
 [installation](installation.md) | [usage](usage.md) | [customization](customization.md) | [shortcuts](shortcuts.md) | [tips](tips.md)